upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 }
 ```

-If you want the adapter to ignore a field completely, set a hyphen (`-`) as its
+You can also set the adapter to ignore specific fields by means of a hyphen (`-`):
-name:

 ```go
 type Person struct {